bharath12b5/mvn-linux/Building-Puppet.md

     in vi, type "/configtimeout", press "n" to locate the setting "configtimeout" and input a "#" in front of it to comment it.

 8. Modify the `$condir/puppet.conf`.
-If we assume the hostname of the master machine is master.ibm.com, change the values of dns_alt_names and server (both in the main or master section) as follows:
+If we assume the hostname of the master machine is master.ibm.com, change the values of servers (servers in the main or agent section) as follows:

     ```
-    dns_alt_names = puppet,master.ibm.com
     server=master.ibm.com
+    ca_server=$server
+    report_server=$server
+    archive_file_server=$server
     ```

-    make sure the server is the hostname of the master machine and the agent hostname is DNS resolvable to the master machine.
+    make sure the values of all servers are DNS resolvable to the agent machine.
+Here we have assigned all the servers to be master.ibm.com, they could also be different servers.

 9. Puppet runs on TCP port 8140.